-1. They think that learning should be easy.
-When it is not, when they don’t get it right away, or don’t get it right the first time, they get frustrated and give up.
+1. They believe that learning is too difficult for them.
+When they don’t get it right away, or don’t get it right the first time, they get frustrated and give up.

-3. They think that learning is something unwanted, something imposed on them that gets in the way of what they really want to do, like playing with their toys or watching TV.
-These students try to get everything done as quickly as humanly possible, so they can go do what they really want to do.
+3. They believe that learning is something unwanted, something imposed on them that gets in the way of what they really want to do, like playing, watching TV, or returning to their home country.

 What other reasons have you found that cause students to struggle?
 Leave me a note in the comments!

 - Practical Strategies for Teaching Academic Language to ELLs